Imposter Syndrome: Five Ways to Feel Better

-If everybody journaled every day, I am positive the world would be a better place.
+If everybody journaled every day, I’m positive the world would be a better place.
 I think Benjamin Hardy at the Observer would agree.

 I would have had better boyfriends.
 You mom would have mommed you better.
-Your boss would be able to pull that stick out of his/her ass.
+Your boss would lighten up.

 Often times I “wake-up” mid-writing to see something I’ve just penned is ludicrous, and as I continue to break it down, I begin to take hold of who I am again.